SolidRun/atf-marvell/docs/plat/marvell/armada/build.rst

     In order to work in 32bit DDR, instead of the default 64bit ECC DDR, this flag should be set to 1.

-For more information about build options, please refer to the :ref:`Build Options` document.
+For more information about build options, please refer to section 'Summary of build options' in the :ref:`User Guide`.

 Build output